Skip to main content

 • The red spots are hematite (Fe2O3), the same iron oxide mineral that gives rust and blood their characteristic color when iron is oxidized.

-• The stone's psychological benefits — such as increased confidence from carrying a meaningful talisman — are consistent with well-documented placebo and ritual effects studied in behavioral psychology.
+• The psychological benefits of carrying a meaningful talisman are consistent with well-documented placebo and ritual effects studied in behavioral psychology.

 Which Chakras Does Bloodstone Connect To?